-EVAPCO does not recommend the on-going use of acid, following any required passivation, due to the destructive consequences of improper feed or control.
-If acid is used as part of a site-specific treatment program, it should be prediluted prior to introduction into the cooling water and fed by automated equipment into an area of the system which ensures adequate mixing.
-The location of the pH probe and acid injection point should be designed in conjunction with the automated controller to ensure that proper pH levels are consistently maintained throughout the cooling water system.
-The automated system should be capable of storing and reporting data including pH levels and chemical feed pump status.
-Automated pH control systems require frequent calibration by plant personnel to ensure proper operation and to protect the evaporative cooling system from increased corrosion potential.
+EVAPCO does not recommend the routine use of acid due to the destructive consequences of improper feeding; however, if acid is used as part of the site-specific treatment protocol, it should be prediluted prior to introduction into the cooling water and fed by automated equipment to an area of the system which ensures adequate mixing.
+The location of the pH probe and acid feed line should be designed in conjunction with the automated feedback control to ensure that proper pH levels are consistently maintained throughout the cooling system.
+The automated system should be capable of storing and reporting operational data including pH reading and chemical feed pump activity.
+Automated pH control systems require frequent calibration to ensure proper operation and to protect the unit from increased corrosion potential.